vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

   If this is an HTTP URL, Packer will download it and cache it between runs.

 * `remote_host` (string) - The host of the Xenserver / XCP-ng pool primary.
-Typically these will be specified through environment variables as seen in the [examples](../../../examples).
+Typically, these will be specified through environment variables as seen in the [examples](../../../examples).

 * `remote_username` (string) - The XenServer username used to access the remote machine.